sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - *Brad went over the 12 factors - we covered 8 of
   12 factors so far

-## Database Migration
+# Database Migration

+## Talking points

+- Talk about the need of migration
+- Talk about service in PAS

-### Tips
+## Tips

 - Make sure to use double underscore when creating migration files
 - *How do you see the list of services using brew?  `brew services list`
 - When executing flyway command, username and password will be asked.
   Enter `tracker` and no password

-### Slack channel tips
+## Slack channel tips

 ```
 A couple of CF plugins I would recommend to install: “open” and “mysql” from https://plugins.cloudfoundry.org/

-“open”plugin opens a browser for you with the right route by typing “cf open pal-tracker”
+- “open”plugin opens a browser for you with the right route by typing “cf open pal-tracker”
-“mysql” plugin lets you access the mysql database service in the same way you were able to access your local mysql database by “cf mysql tracker-database”.
+- “mysql” plugin lets you access the mysql database service in the same way you were able to access your local mysql database by “cf mysql tracker-database”.

 The installation instruction is right there in the website above.
 But they are as following: